Rental equipment group Ashtead is still confident about the future, but the UK proves a drag.

-In contrast, a competitive UK market underwrote a 1% fall in revenues for its A-Plant division.
+In contrast, a competitive UK market caused a 1% decline in revenues for its A-Plant division.
 A focus on operational efficiency and improving returns is now being pursued.

-The share price retreated by around 2% in early UK stock market trading.
+The share price retreated around 2% in early UK stock market trading.

-Progress for its core North American business continues to be weighed against concerns for a possible US economic slowdown.
+Progress for Ashtead's core North America business continues to be weighed against concerns about a possible US economic slowdown.
 The US Commerce Department recently reported a 1.3% drop in construction spending during June, the biggest decline in seven months.
-A preference to hire rather than buy and the group's push towards offering increasingly specialist equipment may for now be insulating performance.
+A preference to hire rather than buy, and the group's push towards offering increasingly specialist equipment, may for now be insulating performance.

-For investors, while the current prospective dividend yield of around 2% generates relatively little excitement, management confidence in the outlook and a forward price earnings ratio below the three-year average potentially provide encouragement.
+For investors, while the current prospective dividend yield of around 2% generates relatively little excitement, management confidence in the outlook and a forward price/earnings (PE) ratio below the three-year average potentially provide encouragement.

 - Sales in its key US market rose 18%